Ahad Raza Mir: Yaqeen Ka Safar and rise to prominence (2017–present)

 In 2019, The Shakespeare Company, in a joint production with Vertigo Theatre in Canada, signed Mir to play Hamlet in their production becoming one of the first South Asian actor to play the role professionally in Canada.
 His performance won him the Betty Mitchell Award for Outstanding Performance by an Actor in a Drama.

 In the same year, he played an army officer Saad Faraz in ISPR based Ehd-e-Wafa opposite Alizeh Shah.
-He then starred Amaanullah Khan opposite Sajal Ali in suspense thriller Yeh Dil Mera.
+He then starred as Amaanullah Khan opposite Sajal Ali in suspense thriller Yeh Dil Mera.
 For both these performances, he received Lux Style Award for Best TV Actor - Critics nominations.
 Mir made his web debut co-starring Sajal Ali in Dhoop Ki Deewar as Vishal Malhotra.
 The series was released on ZEE5.

 After a hiatus of three-years, Mir played a college chemistry student Adam Sultan in the 2022 Ramadan special Hum Tum, opposite Ramsha Khan.
-The series and his portrayal was praised across Pakistan and India.
+The series and his portrayal was praised across Pakistan.
 His chemistry with Khan was appreciated and they won the Hum Award for Best Onscreen Couple Popular and he received nomination for Hum Award for Best Actor Popular.

 The same year, he made his Netflix debut with the series Resident Evil, as Arjun Batra.
 He next appeared in British series World on Fire, as Rajib Pal.
-Mir will next appear in Pakistan's first Netflix original Jo Bachay Hain Sang Samait Lo.
+Mir will next appear in Pakistan's first Netflix original Jo Bachay Hain Sang Samait Lo, which is expected to be released in late 2026.

 In December 2024, Ahad played the lead role in Hum TV's Meem Se Mohabbat along with Dananeer Mobeen.
-Mir portrayed Talha, a single father of a traumatised young child.
+Mir portrayed Talha Ahmed, a wealthy CEO and uncle to a young orphaned child.
+In 2026, Ahad played the lead role in Green Entertainment's Aik Mohabbat Aur along with Maya Ali.

 Other work

 Music

 In Canada, Mir has mostly been involved in musical theatre, being the first South Asian to win a "Best Actor in a Musical" award at the Canadian Critics’ Awards.
 He can play a number of musical instruments, including guitar, bass guitar, drums and keyboards.
+He has also learned to play the djembe, a West African drum.

+In 2017, he played the guitar and sang for Yaqeen Ka Safar.

 In 2018, Mir made his Coke Studio debut as a featured artist in its eleventh-season, where he performed the song "Ko Ko Korina" with Momina Mustehsan.
 Their rendition of the classic song was widely criticized.
 Within a few days of the video being released on YouTube, it became the most-disliked video in the music show's history.

 Production

-In 2018, Mir announced that he turned producer for an upcoming movie called Kalasha, about the Kalash people and featuring actor Aijaz Aslam.
+In 2018, Mir announced that he will be producing the film Kalasha, about the Kalash people, featuring actor Aijaz Aslam.

 Personal life

+Mir obtained the Canadian citizenship in 2015.
+His hobbies include painting and learning languages.

-On 6 June 2019, Mir got engaged to his co-star and actress Sajal Aly, and married her in a private intimate ceremony on 14 March 2020 in Abu Dhabi.
-The couple allegedly got separated and eventually divorced on 22 March 2022.
+On 6 June 2019, Mir got engaged to actress Sajal Aly, and married her in a private ceremony on 14 March 2020 in Abu Dhabi.
+The couple separated and eventually divorced on 22 March 2022.